andreashlarsen/Shape2SAS/README.md

  *Example 6: Simulated SAXS for two cylinders rotated around the x-axis with $\alpha \pm 45\degree$.*

 ### Example 7: Number of points
 The data are simulated using a finite number of points ro represent the structures.
 Default is 5000 per model.
 This is a balance between accuracy and speed.
+As --Npoints is a global parameter, it cannot be selected separately for each model, therefore, three separate runs must be done:
 ```
 python shape2sas.py --subunit_type ellipsoid --dimension 40,40,60 --model_name ellipsoids500 --Npoints 500
 open plot.png points_ellipsoids500.png